Odds On: Background

 Crichton wrote the book in 1965 while a student at Harvard Medical School.
 He sent it to Doubleday for consideration under the name "John Lange".
-A reader at Doubleday loved the book but thought it was "too saucy" for that company, so sent it on to a friend at New American Library.
+A reader at Doubleday loved the book but thought it was "too saucy" for that company, and sent it on to a friend at New American Library.

 Crichton used the name John Lange because at this stage he planned to be a doctor and did not want his patients worried he would use them for his plots.
 The name came from a fairy tale writer called Andrew Lang; Crichton added an "e" and substituted his own real first name, John, for Andrew.

 Proposed adaptation

 In 1969, around the time film rights were bought for Crichton's The Andromeda Strain, independent producer Sam Roy bought the film rights to Odds On.
 However, no movie was made.